 Rabies Vaccine: Rabies vaccine is given at 12 weeks of age and boostered annually.
 A 3 year rabies vaccine may be given after initially receiving a 1 year vaccine.

-Bordetella Vaccine: Injectable Bordetella (kennel cough) vaccine is needed if your puppy will be going to puppy classes, a boarding kennel, a dog park, a groomer or to other places where many dogs visit.
-Bordetella vaccine will be given between 9 & 12 weeks of age and boostered in 3 weeks.
+Bordetella/Adenovirus/Parainfluenza Vaccine: This vaccine is needed if your puppy will be going to puppy classes, a boarding kennel, a dog park, a groomer or to other places where many dogs visit.
+This vaccine will be given between 9 & 12 weeks of age and boostered in 3 weeks.
 This vaccine is boostered every 6 months for adult dogs.

 Lyme Disease Vaccine: The Lyme disease vaccine helps prevent a tick transmitted disease caused by Borrelia burgdorferi, the Lyme disease organism.
 This vaccine may not be recommended for all dogs.
 Our veterinarians will help determine if your dog should receive this vaccine.